 To establish and validate the behavioural objective scoring model proposed, our iterative analysis evaluates the capacity of internally developed behavioural scores to both adequately capture the corporate sustainable behaviour of a firm and explain its stock risk, return models, and financial performance.

 In particular, the scores derived using the Leonardo dataset are compared to existing ESG scores, which are widely adopted across different sectors and countries but which still rely on some subjective assessments of a firm’s behaviour.

 Indices and rankings

-The Leonardo Centre is developing global sustainability indices at corporate-, sector-, and country-level to aid policy formulation and business strategic decisions.
-These indices are constructed using an objective, initiative-level analysis of sustainable behaviour and they are designed to also reflect financial and non-financial performance.
+The Leonardo Centre is developing global sustainability indices at corporate, sector and country level, to aid policy formulation and business strategy decisions.
+These indices are constructed using an objective, initiative-level analysis of sustainable behaviour and are designed to reflect financial and non-financial performance.

-Leveraging on the Leonardo-Golden sustainability dataset, the Leonardo Centre designs corporate, industry, and country-level reports.
-These reports are produced to provide an in-depth analysis of the quality, degree of maturity, and effectiveness of transformational efforts towards more sustainable models.
-The reports can also offer a robust evolutionary assessment of the status of an organisation, industry, and country, through the analysis of its behaviour, i.e., sustainability initiatives.
+Leveraging the Leonardo-Golden sustainability dataset, the Leonardo Centre designs corporate, industry, and country-level reports.
+These reports are produced to provide an in-depth analysis of the quality, degree of maturity and effectiveness of transformational efforts towards more sustainable models.
+The reports can also offer a robust evolutionary assessment of the status of an organisation, industry and country, through the analysis of its behaviour, i.e. sustainability initiatives.